grab/cocoapods-pod-merge/README.md

 **Here's a [few important tips](https://github.com/grab/cocoapods-pod-merge#tips) to decide what pods to merge.**

+> Important: The MergeFile is pretty strict about it's syntax, so please avoid adding comments or random text to it.
+To make your life easier, tell your text editor to treat it like a Ruby file.

 #### 2. Update your Podfile

 Now, update your Podfile to use the plugin, as well as the merged pods: